 See recipe card below for amounts and full instructions.

 Homemade ice cream does require some special equipment, but overall the process is really simple.
 Let me walk you through it....

 - Be sure your ice cream maker’s canister has been in the freezer for at least a day.

-- Make oatmeal in a small sauce pan (including 1 teaspoon of fresh lemon zest), pictured above.
+- First, prepare the oatmeal in a small sauce pan including 1 teaspoon of fresh lemon zest (pictured above).
 Transfer to a bowl to cool.

-- Blend non-dairy milk and cashews until smooth.
+- Blend dairy-free milk and cashews until smooth.
 Add the remaining ingredients, including the oatmeal, and blend. *If you don't have a high speed blender, substitute raw cashew butter for the whole cashews.